Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 ### *Application feature success subtype*

 Success of application functionality.
-Limited to opening and closing of the application and documents, file editing, and file sharing (collaboration).​
+Limited to opening and closing of the application and documents, file editing, file sharing (collaboration), and in-app purchases.​

 #### account.action